-- 1. V-belt case air filter cover
+2. V-belt case air filter cover

-- 2. Screw

-- 2. Remove the air filter element, and then blow out the dirt with compressed air as shown.
+2. Remove the air filter element, and then blow out the dirt with compressed air as shown.

-- 1. V-belt case air filter cover - 2.
-V-belt case air filter element - Check the air filter element for damage and replace it if necessary. - 4.
-Install the air filter element with the colored side facing outward.
+1. V-belt case air filter element

+Check the air filter element for damage and replace it if necessary.

+- 4. Install the air filter element with the colored side facing outward. - 5.
+Install the V-belt case air filter covers by installing the screws.
 NOTICE: Make sure that each filter element is properly seated in its case.
 The engine should never be operated without the filter elements installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn.